michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0126.md

 - n: the central structure of the lens that is surrounded by the cortex
 - n: (astronomy) the center of the head of a comet; consists of small solid particles of ice and frozen gas that vaporizes on approaching the sun to form the coma and tail
 ### Family
-nucleus: nucleate, nuclei, nucleuses+;nucleate: multinucleate, nucleated, nucleating
+- nucleus: nucleate, nuclei, nucleuses+
+- nucleate: multinucleate, nucleated, nucleating
 ### Examples
 - That is what he used as the nucleus of his business.
 - The methods are intended to fix problems linked to mitochondria, the energy-producing structures outside a cell’s nucleus.